tjapit/quartz/content/perms/202508130442-on-subjectivity.md

     and learn more about myself, it usually boils down to ego defense mechanism and being reluctant to do things because of discomfort — the root is almost always insecurity.
-- But ultimately, again, what works for me, may not work for you.
+- But ultimately, what works for me, may not work for you.
     - Even for me, what worked for Past Me™ a week ago, sometimes doesn't work for me now.
     - In fact, I found that expecting what worked for me yesterday would work for me today is one of the potholes I often fall into.
     - Pedestaling yesterday's achievement as today's bare minimum is a fast way to paralyze me that day.
 - *It's an attitude, not any one thing,* and the attitude that's worked for me recently is: "Fuck it, we ball.* (basically, another take on YOLO)

 It's not so much *an external change*, but more of *how I conduct myself in my own internal landscape*.
-This brings us nicely to the line in one of the articles that finally pushed me to write this,
+This brings us nicely to the line in one of the articles that gave me the last push to write this,

 ## What vs How